A "cutting edge" lesson on the value of planning before action

 Just as the priest finished his story, a waiter came by asking to take their order.
 The pair politely declined, saying they would rather wait for the Rabbi.

 “Oh, you mean Rabbi Horowitz?
 I don’t think he’ll be joining you today, gents.
-He was brought in by Park Rangers yesterday afternoon… on a stretcher, all tore up.
+He was brought in by Park Rangers yesterday afternoon… all tore up on a stretcher.
 Word is he’s recovering at the resort infirmary.”

 The two clergy immediately left the table and went to see about their esteemed friend.
 Upon entering his room, they found the Rabbi wrapped in bandages, one arm splinted and suspended in traction, and his body wired to a monitor.
 A nurse cautioned that they could only have a few minutes with him.